Mental Wealth

 ~ Reader message from social media

-For over 20 years, she has worked at the intersection of communication, emotional well-being, and human connection.
+For more than 20 years, Lauren has worked at the intersection of communication, emotional well-being, and human connection.
+Through her clinical work, writing, and speaking, she became increasingly fascinated by the ways people adapt themselves to fit expectations, navigate relationships, and find belonging.

-Her work explores the hidden cost of adaptation, self-monitoring, and performance-based belonging — and the ways people slowly lose touch with themselves while trying to function, succeed, or fit in.
+Today, that exploration has evolved into a broader conversation about adaptation, self-monitoring, and performance-based belonging—and what happens when we slowly lose touch with ourselves while trying to function, succeed, or fit in.

 What roles have you gotten very good at playing?